JaidenAGrimminck/bot/readme.md

 *Are you also a teenager and on Hack Club?
 See my progress [here!](https://hackclub.slack.com/archives/C083HATD5DX)*

+> [!WARNING]
+> This project is in ACTIVE DEVELOPMENT.
+As such, docs may be out of date and some features may not work.
+> If you'd like something to be fixed, feel free to make an issue or contribute by making a pull request.

 ## Prerequisites

 For everything, the following prerequisites are needed: